-Digitizing your restoration fleet’s data in a cloud-based management software allows you to avoid downtime, automate workflows and monitor expenses.
+If you’re tracking your fleet’s maintenance with spreadsheets, digitizing that data in a cloud-based management software can help you avoid downtime, automate workflows and monitor expenses.
 By leveraging a centralized system, you can maximize visibility into asset health by receiving real-time updates from drivers via a mobile app.

-Here are five tips to improve your cleaning or restoration fleet’s preventive maintenance strategy.
+Here are five tips to improve your cleaning or restoration fleet’s preventative maintenance (PM) strategy.

 1. Leverage Electronic Vehicle Inspection Results